Frederama/Customer-Response-Prediction/README.md

 ## 🧠 Workflow Summary

+- Data cleanining and Data Exploration Analysis in the first notebook for feature engineering
 - ✅ Load and prepare customer annual and monthly data
 - 🧼 Feature engineering using `VectorAssembler` and `StandardScaler`
 - 🧪 Temporal-based train/test split